April 14, 2026

-New European Ensemble String Quartet with Nizar Rohana & Tony Overwater
+New European String Quartet with Nizar Rohana & Tony Overwater

-New European Ensemble String Quartet with Nizar Rohana & Tony Overwater
+New European String Quartet with Nizar Rohana & Tony Overwater

 This special concert brings together the New European string quartet with two leading voices in contemporary Arab music: Palestinian oud virtuoso Nizar Rohana and Dutch bassist and composer Tony Overwater.